X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Experiments

 This experiment assesses the reliability with which \tool generates valid, well-posed benchmarks.
-For each domain, we conduct tri-verify to check whether they (i) compile into executable formal code, (ii) dynamically execute the formal code and verify with the ground truth and cross-check across different formal methods if they exist, and (iii) employ a judge LLM to confirm the semantics.
-Results in Table~\ref{tab:rq3_success} report the success rate as the fraction of problems that pass three verification.
-Overall, the tri-verification pipeline ensures that only high-quality problems are retained, maintaining both syntactic validity and semantic faithfulness.
+For each domain, we conduct tri-verification to check whether they (i) compile into executable formal code, (ii) dynamically execute the formal code and verify with the ground truth, and cross-check across different formal methods if they exist, and (iii) employ a judge LLM to confirm the semantics.
+In addition, we manually inspect 100 examples from each domain in the final dataset to further assess semantic correctness.
+Results in Table~\ref{tab:rq3_success} report the success rate as the fraction of problems that pass each verification stage.
+Overall, the tri-verification experiment shows that high-quality problems are retained, maintaining both syntactic validity and semantic faithfulness, while the manual check further confirms the reliability of the generated probes.